msh9/codinginthetrenches.com/content/2013/sql-server-add-an-identity-primary-key-to-a-entity.rst

 Essentially the method is to extract the row data from the entity and then re-insert the data after setting up the identity primary key.
-In the example SQL above a `table variable`_ is used to make the process speedy--if the example entity contains a large amount of date then a `temporary table`_ would be more appropriate.
+In the example SQL above a `table variable`_ is used to make the process speedy--if the example entity contains a large amount of data then a `temporary table`_ would be more appropriate.

 .. _natural primary key: http://en.wikipedia.org/wiki/Natural_key